mdoerk/seng513project/README.md

 * To run **a specific** test file or test folder just provide the path inside the 'test/' folder like this:

 	`node runTests.js unitTests/test-yourTestName.js`

+## Reputation System ##

+### Description ###
+For each user, an overall reputation score is recorded and updated to give an indication of the level and quality of contributions made by the user.

+The reputation system is based on 'actions'.
+For example, the action of adding an issue will improve the issue author's reputation by a certain number of points.
+It is also possible for 'actions' to affect the reputation of other users.
+For example, a user voting up on a issue will affect both the voter and the issue author.

+### Adding Reputation Modifiers to Your Actions ###
+A number of reputation modifiers have already been exposed in reputation.js.
+If you have an action such as adding/voting for issues/comments, make sure to include the appropriate reputation modifier in your code.
+For example:

+	var reputation = require('reputation');
+	reputation.updateOnAddComment(1, 1, comment);

+### Reputation API ###

+* **reputation.updateOnAddComment(issueId, userId, comment)** - Updates reputation for issue author and commenter when comment is added
+* **reputation.updateOnIssueUpVote(issueId, userId)** - Updates reputation for the issue author and commenter when an issue is voted up
+* **reputation.updateOnIssueDownVote(issueId, userId)** - Updates reputation for the issue author and commenter when an issue is voted down
+* **reputation.updateOnCommentUpVote(issueId, userId)** - Updates reputation for the comment author and commenter when an comment is voted up
+* **reputation.updateOnCommentDownVote(issueId, userId)** - Updates reputation for the comment author and commenter when an comment is voted down